NVIDIA-Merlin/Transformers4Rec/docs/source/core_features.md

+# Core Features

-# The relationship between NLP and RecSys
+## The relationship between NLP and RecSys

 Over the past decade there has been a trend toward leveraging and adapting approaches proposed by Natural Language Processing (NLP) research like Word2Vec, GRU, and Attention for recommender systems (RecSys).
 The phenomena is especially noticeable for sequential and session-based recommendation where the sequential processing of users interactions is analogous to the language modeling (LM) task and many key RecSys architectures have been adapted from NLP, like GRU4Rec -- the seminal Recurrent Neural Network (RNN)-based architecture for session-based recommendation.